garykac/triangle.net/README.md

 * [zon/triangle](https://github.com/zon/triangle) - source code only, based on Beta 3 + Unity support
 * [parahunter/triangle-net-for-unity](https://github.com/parahunter/triangle-net-for-unity) - source code only, based on Beta 3 + Unity support
-* [eppz/Triangle.NET](https://github.com/eppz/Triangle.NET) - source code only, synced to latest version of Beta 4
+* [eppz/Triangle.NET](https://github.com/eppz/Triangle.NET) - source code only, apparently auto-synced to the latest version on Codeplex SVN while it was active

 And now this one (sigh, cue relevant [XKCD comic](https://xkcd.com/927/)).

 One thing missing from these other releases is the documentation that was present on the original Codeplex site.
 With the project now being archived, these documents are no longer readily accessible on the web -- you need to download the `zip` archive and view them in one of the various archived formats (`html`, `md` or `codeplexwiki`), all of which suffer from various broken links.

-To the best of my knowledge, there isn't an "official" new home for Christian Woltering's Triangle.NET.
+To the best of my knowledge, there isn't an "official" new home for Triangle.NET.
 If one is created, then I will add a link here (or transfer this repo over to him).

 # Triangle.NET versions